gorbenkoalex/bills/README.md

 If `dist/` exists (after `npm run build`), the server also serves the built SPA so you can run everything from http://localhost:4000.

 ## Self-learning loop
-1. Open the app, paste OCR text (or upload an image/PDF — OCR is stubbed but the flow is the same), and click **Parse**.
+1. Open the app, paste OCR text or upload JPG/PNG/HEIC/PDF and click **Parse**.
-2. The current parser returns a fixed demo receipt (as requested); adjust any field to see how edits propagate to the training payload.
-3. Click **Save / Confirm** to POST a `TrainingSample` with `rawText`, `parsedBefore`, and `parsedAfter` to the backend.
-4. Repeat to accumulate real-world samples in `server/data/samples.jsonl`.
+2. The browser loads `receipt_parser_live.onnx` (and optionally `receipt_parser_local.onnx`) via `onnxruntime-web`, classifies each line, and combines model output with regex/rule parsing to show store/date/total/items.
+3. Pick which model to view (Live / Local / Compare).
+In Compare mode you can flip between outputs.
+4. Edit any field.
+Use **Accept as correct** to store confirmed parses or **Save with corrections** to flag a bad parse and capture your fixes.
+5. Each save POSTs a `TrainingSample` with `rawInput` (text + source info), `modelOutput`, optional alternative model outputs, and `userCorrected` into `server/data/samples.jsonl`.
+6. Periodically run the training scripts to produce a refreshed `receipt_parser_local.onnx`, copy it to `frontend/public/models/`, and reload the app to test the improved local model.

 ## Training the ONNX classifier
-The training scripts consume the collected samples and can produce `frontend/public/models/line_classifier.onnx` for optional use via `onnxruntime-web`.
+The training scripts consume the collected samples and export two ONNX models (live + local) so the browser can compare them.

+> Note: ONNX artifacts are ignored by git.
+Run the training script or place provided models into `frontend/public/models/` before
+> starting the app; otherwise the runtime will fall back to rules-only parsing with warnings.

 Create a virtual environment (recommended) and install Python dependencies:
 ```bash